Go Ahead: Put Winnipeg to the Test

 Established in 1857, Winnipeg-based James Richardson & Sons is now one of the largest private companies in Canada, with annual revenues exceeding $9.4 billion.

-Manitoba accounts for 12 per cent of Canada's primary agricultural production each year.
+Manitoba accounts for about 10 per cent of Canada's primary agricultural production each year.

-Revenues within Manitoba's food-processing industry grew by 25 per cent between 2007 and 2013.
+Revenues within Manitoba's food-processing industry increased by 6.2 per cent on average annually between 2010 and 2015.

 Winnipeg-based New Flyer Industries is North America's largest bus manufacturer, employing over 1,350 locals.